 Priorities for Control

-The FLCA EWM Steering committee is currently developing a management strategy for 2018.
+The FLCA EWM Steering committee is currently completing our management strategy for 2018.
 Despite another difficult year to control the growth of EWM in Farlain Lake the volunteer committee has decided that it is wiser to continue the EWM management efforts rather than do nothing.
 Effective EWM control will require a sustained and long-term commitment of education, research, management, and monitoring.

 The control methods of hand harvesting using the DASH system augmented by strategically placed jute benthic mats will be utilized.
 The highest priority areas for control are the heavily infested areas that are sources for spreading plant fragments created by recreational and natural activity.